smart-on-fhir/cumulus-library-kidney-transplant/RUNNING.md

 You can either re-export the documents of interest, or use ndjson from a previous export.
-Ideally these notes are pre-inlined with clinical note content, as this will save time/hassle re-downloading the notes everytime we run NLP.
+Ideally these notes are pre-inlined with clinical note content, as this will save time/hassle re-downloading the notes every time we run NLP.
 If you're gathering notes using our `smart-fetch` tool the notes should be [inlined automatically when exporting](https://docs.smarthealthit.org/cumulus/fetch/hydration.html#inlining-clinical-notes).

-Place the ndjson in a folder, and take note of the pathes to both your peri-operative notes and your post-operative notes for later steps.
+Place the ndjson in a folder, and take note of the paths to both your peri-operative notes and your post-operative notes for later steps.